steven4547466/new-dblapi/README.md

 ```
 **The default path is /vote/**, notice the `/` at the end, this is important, make sure it has that ending slash for any path you choose in your dbl webhook options on your edit page.

 So what does `vote` return?
 Vote returns exactly what the original dblapi does.
 This means you get a user by doing `vote.user`.
-Cool, eh?
-No?
-Oh, I'll go cry in a corner.
 ***
 # Vote embed option
 So you want to send vote embeds?
 This makes that very easy. **Inside** of your options object, add a voteEmbed object, so it'd look like this `const dbl = new DBL('your-dbl-token', {delay: 4444444, port: 5555, auth: "6666", path: "77777", voteEmbed:{}}, client)`